-But there are a couple of approaches you can do to make your furnace quieter this winter.
+But there are a couple of approaches you can do to make your furnace less noisy this winter.

-1. Book Yearly Furnace Maintenance
+1. Book Regular Furnace Maintenance

-2. Regularly Change Your Furnace’s Air Filter
+2. Frequently Install a New Furnace’s Air Filter

-Our advice for changing your furnace filter:
+Our recommendations for replacing your furnace filter:

-- Flat filter: Every month
+- Flat filter: Once a month

 - Pleated filter: Every three months

-You might have to change your filter more regularly if you have allergies or pets.
+You may have to install a new filter more regularly if you have allergies or pets.

 Furnace Making Gurgling or Bubbling Noise

 This noise happens more frequently with high-efficiency furnaces.
 That’s because they exhaust fumes differently than older furnaces, and the process can make some moisture.
 If your furnace is experiencing difficulties removing this water, it can make gurgling or bubbling sounds.
 You’ll need professional} support for this problem, since it might be created by a blocked drain pipe or clogged drain pan.